 When the IIC determines that animals will not be subjected to inhumane handling, the suspension must be promptly implemented.
-IICs are to document their observations and actions in an MOI and submit it to the DO.
+IICs are to document their observations and actions in a MOI and submit it to the District Office.

 Enforcement Discretion - Egregious Violations